slowernews/wisdom-tldr/chapters/chapter_2_groups.md

----
 ## On religion

 <!--
-> *"Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."  -- Seneca [-004]*
-> *"Religion is for people who fear hell, spirituality is for people who have been there."  -- David Bowie*
 > *"If Christianity disappears in Europe, the whole world is threatened."  -- Cardinal Robert Sarah* -->

-> *"Science without religion is lame.
-Religion without science is blind."
--- Albert Einstein [1879]*

 > *"The main purpose of religion is not to affirm that there is a God, but to prevent humans from thinking they are Gods."
 -- Nassim Taleb [1960]*

 And on the first day, men created god.
 Religion simplify ideas.
 Against facts there are no arguments.
 Against faith there are no facts.

+> *"Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."
+-- Seneca [-004]*

 > *"Death of a child is the gretest reason to doubt the existence of god."
 -- Fyodor Dostoyevsky [1821]*